-Oh the weather outside is frightful, but the December programs for kids are so delightful!
-Come and join us at one or all of our branches for some amazing programs this December.
+Fall is in the air, and with the new season comes new and exciting library programs!
+Join us at one or all of our library branches for some spooktacular programs this October.
 See below for specific times and dates.

 Columbia Public Library, Children’s Program Room